-Let’s take a closer look at the top 5 culprits of teeth staining and how you can help your patients improve their smiles and feel their best:
+So let’s take a closer look at the top 5 culprits of teeth staining, and how with the help of GLO, you can help your patients improve their smiles and feel their best:

 - Smoking and Tobacco Use-This habit is not only the leading cause of tooth discoloration but also contributes to other serious oral hygiene issues.
 Tobacco products affect gum tissue by weakening enamel which contributes to yellowing.
-These stains can’t be removed with regular brushing and usually require professional treatment.
+These stains can’t be removed with regular brushing or even the best whitening toothpaste, and usually require professional treatment.
 There are so many reasons to quit smoking, with the benefit of a whiter smile being one of them.
 Don’t be afraid to address smoking addiction and offer patients resources to help them quit for good.

 - Soft Drinks-Do your patients crave that midday sugar fix?
 Remind them that each soda they consume has approximately ten teaspoons of sugar, negatively impacting their pearly whites.
 But it’s not just sugar -- citric and phosphoric acid erode enamel, making it weak and more vulnerable to staining.
 It’s surprising how many patients are unaware of how harmful soft drinks are to their teeth.